Priyankabisht07/Priyankabisht07.github.io/README.md

 The lecture was memorable and left a strong impression on me and I found him to be a great personality.

+In the last lecture by our senior Panchan Jai Singh Gill Sir, he began by walking in from the back of the auditorium.
+He provided us with valuable insights on how to read a person's body language, including how to distinguish between a genuine smile and a fake one.

+**Fifth Day (16 July 2024)**